 6.7 Publication of the indicative tariff ranges within which BBC prices will fall is intended to enable independent producers to be clear about the BBC's funding commitment for each genre and category within that genre of programmes.

-6.8 Setting the tariff prices will be the final responsibility of the Director of Vision and the Director of BBC Vision Operations and their equivalent persons in the Nations & Regions.
+6.8 Setting the tariff prices will be the final responsibility of the Director of Television and the Director of BBC Television Operations and their equivalent persons in the Nations and Regions.

 7.1 Where appropriate, the BBC will either be prepared to finance its contribution to the programme by a method of staged payments made at defined points in the production process or to provide a bankable letter where practicable.

 7.2 Details of the defined points and payment process will be set out in the Terms of Trade.

 Where the BBC receives a programme proposal which it is agreed requires further development and if the producer requires such finance from the BBC then the BBC will: